HUMANS AND A CHANGING PLANET

 To maintain an adequate quality of life and the means of subsistence, we must live within the limits of our planet.
 These limits can be found in the concept of planetary boundaries which defines “the safe operating space for humanity,”.
 The concept consists of nine boundaries determine where we have crossed the tresholds and where we have not yet.

 Challenges we cannot avoid

 The crossing of planetary boundaries is already taking its toll: the world is facing challenges that have no historical equivalent.

 9,5 blnpeople on Earth

 9,5 bln people on Earth

-By the year 2050, the population will reach 9.5 billion people, who will exert ever-increasing pressure on the world’s natural resources.
-70 percent of world’s population is expected to live in urban areas, 50 percent of which do not yet exist.
-The building of these urban areas is a big challenge, but an opportunity as well: we must start thinking about sustainable, low-carbon building technologies, infrastructure and functioning of society in emerging and existing cities.Source: The United Nations
+By the year 2050, the population is expected toreach 9.5 billion people.
+This population will exert an ever-increasing pressure on the world’s natural resources.
+70 percent of world’s population is expected to live in urban areas, of which, 50 percent do not yet exist.
+The building of these urban areas is a big challenge, but also an opportunity: we must start thinking about sustainable, low-carbon building technologies, infrastructure, and functioning of society in emerging and existing cities.Source: The United Nations

 300 mlntons of waste